ryanblock/august-connect/readme.md

 ¹ `august-connect` uses August's unpublished API, and August has been known to occasionally recycle their client API keys.
 Hard-coding a August API key into `august-connect` would not reliable, so you'll need to acquire a key of your own.
 I suggest using [Nolan Brown's August API reverse engineering guide](https://medium.com/@nolanbrown/the-process-of-reverse-engineering-the-august-lock-api-9dbd12ab65cb) to get one – or there's always Google!

 - This module was tested with a 1st-generation August Smart Lock
-  - If you have a 2nd or 3rd-gen Pro (or regular), I'd love to know that it works!
+  - If you have future-gen August smart locks, I'd love to know more about how the library performs for you!
 - This module does not provide an interface to August locks via BLE
 - This module is not intended to provide complete coverage of the August API, only the bare minimum necessary to operate the August Smart Lock
-- Unfortunately, August does not publish their API for consumer usage, so this may break at any time; August name etc. trademark Assa Abloy (who make some truly locks, by the way!)
+- Unfortunately, August does not publish their API for consumer usage, so this may break at any time; August name etc. trademark Assa Abloy (who make some truly great locks, by the way!)
 - **I am in no way responsible for any safety issues that arise from the use of this module!**